 - C (color) = varying pigmentation

-If dermatoscopy approves a primary suspect of a tumor, a complete surgical excision with adequate surgical margins (0,5cm) is performed whereupon the excisional skin undergoes a subsequent histopathological examination.
-In the case of a histological confirmation of a malignant tumor, skin margins must be resected depending on the tumor’s thickness (see below) and depth of tumor invasion: A melanoma-in-situ (tumor does not penetrate the basal lamina) has to be removed including a safety margin of 0,5 cm (so no resection is necessary).
-For a melanoma which has grown across the basal lamina, the following safety margins apply (according to the S3-guideline):
+If dermatoscopy confirms a primary tumor, complete surgical excision with adequate surgical margins (0.5 cm) is performed, and the excised skin undergoes a histopathologic examination.
+In the case of histologic confirmation of a malignant tumor, skin margins must be resected depending on the tumor thickness (see below) and depth of tumor invasion.
+A melanoma in situ (tumor does not penetrate the basal lamina) has to be removed, including a safety margin of 0.5 cm.
+For a melanoma that has grown across the basal lamina, the following safety margins apply (according to the S3 guideline):

-After histological analysis of a malignant melanoma is finished, clinical staging should follow, whose extent is determined by the histopathological findings.
-It includes i.e. the search for lymph node metastases using lymph node sonography, a chest X-ray in two planes, an abdominal sonography and a skeletal scintigraphy.
-For the exclusion of distant metastases a whole-body CT and MRI should be considered.
+After histologic analysis of malignant melanoma is complete, clinical staging should follow based on histopathologic findings.
+This includes searching for lymph node metastases using lymph node sonography, chest radiography in two planes, abdominal sonography, and skeletal scintigraphy.
+To exclude distant metastases, a whole-body computed tomography scan and magnetic resonance imaging should be considered.

-The latest greatest innovation in the therapy of melanoma is immunomodulation.
-The monoclonal antibody Ipilimumab is accredited since 2011.
-Ipilimumab reinforces the body’s own immune reaction against tumor cells by blocking their receptors, which induces a downregulation of the immune response.
-This way, a tolerance, which the body establishes against the growing tumor cells, is impaired.
-A similar mechanism is used by the PD1-inhibitor Nivulomab.
-According to current data (ongoing trials) the combination of Nivolumab and Ipilimumab seems to be promising, but also shows significant side effects.
+The latest innovation in melanoma therapy is immunomodulation.
+The monoclonal antibody ipilimumab was approved by the US Food and Drug Administration in 2011.
+Ipilimumab reinforces the body’s own immune reaction against tumor cells by blocking their receptors, which induces downregulation of the immune response.
+In this way, the tolerance that the body established against the growing tumor cells is impaired.
+A similar mechanism is used by the PD1-inhibitor nivolumab.
+According to current data from ongoing trials, the combination of nivolumab and ipilimumab seems to be promising, but it also shows significant adverse effects.